chaitanyagoswami/HingePlace-Code/HingePlace_SeaOfNeuronsModel_Code/README.md

-Code for running computational studies presented in the work "Cell Specific Effects of Temporal Interference Stimulation on Cortical Function".
+Code for running computational studies in sea of neurons model.

 For running the code: